Cross-section of Sturmey-Archer X-RD8(W) 8-speed hub with drum brake.

 There are also articles on this site more generally about he 8-speed Sturmey-Archer hubs have an innovative, modular design with 3 planetary systems one after the other.
-If a module's sun gear is locked to the axle, it gears up, and if not, the module operates at unity ratio.
-Each of the three modules has a different ratio.
+If a module's sun gear is locked to the axle, it has an increase ratio, and if not, a unity ratio.
+Each of the three modules has a different increase ratio.
 The eight possible combinations offer eight different speeds.

 Because these hubs only gear up, they require a much smaller chainwheel than other hubs and are especially well-suited to a small-wheel bicycle.
 These hubs are most efficient in the lowest gear, which passes power directly from the driver to the hub shell, and least efficient in the highest gear, which uses all three modules.